caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 Or rather tried to.
 I made an ultimatum to myself.
 I vowed that i would keep constantly flying for five years if i wouldn't stop fearing by the end of the year.
-As could be expected, i didn't precisely define either "stop fearing" or "constantly flying".
+As could be expected, i didn't precisely define neither "stop fearing" nor "constantly flying".
 I never ended up evaluating whether i passed the test.
 But shortly after i was admitted into helicopter flying school.